A COUNSELORS GUIDE TO COLLEGEDATA

 - Graduation and retention rates

-Also, encourage your students to look at the Selection of Students grid (located under the Admission tab of each college profile) to see how important demonstrated interest – and 18 other factors – are at various colleges.
+Also, encourage your students to look at the Selection of Students section on the Admissions tab of the college profiles to see how important demonstrated interest – and 18 other factors – are at various colleges.

 3. Help students estimate their admissions chances and identify reach, match, and safety schools.

-With College Chances, your students can estimate their admission chances at any of the 2,000+ colleges listed on CollegeData.
+Let your students know that with College Chances, they can estimate their admission chances at any of the 2,000+ colleges listed on CollegeData.
 When your students enter their GPA, test scores, class rank, and other information, College Chances will estimate whether a college is a “reach,” a “maybe” or a “good bet.”